plone/volto/docs/source/blocks/blockStyleWrapper.md

 This will add a new fieldset `Styling` to your block schema settings.
 By default, only a `backgroundColor` property is set, configured by: `defaultSchema` in `src/components/manage/Blocks/Block/StylesSchema.jsx`.
-The schema can be overriden, using the `stylesSchema` key in your block config object, like:
+The schema can be overridden using the `stylesSchema` key in your block config object as follows:

 ```js
 import { styleSchemaEnhancer } from '@plone/volto/components/manage/Blocks/Block/StylesSchema';